 Noise is another big factor to consider when choosing the best humidifier, especially if it’s for your bedroom.
 For baby’s rooms too, you’ll need a model that is almost silent as it works.

-1. Honeywell HCM-350: Best value
+1. Honeywell HCM-350: Best value humidifier

 The Honeywell HCM-350 is an excellent value for many reasons, particularly if you don't need extra features.
 This cool-mist humidifier can treat rooms up to 500 square feet and has a water output of 2.3 gallons per day.

-The water tank holds 1.5 gallons, which is more than other budget humidifiers that often hold a gallon or less.
+The water tank holds 1.1 gallons, which is more than other budget humidifiers that often hold a gallon or less.

 Because this is an evaporative humidifier, it creates moisture by blowing air through a water-soaked wick.
 The wick has antibacterial properties and helps capture minerals before they get into the air.

 It also has an ultraviolet light between the water tank and the wick that can kill bacteria for an added layer of purification.
 However, you need to change the wick out every so often, as it becomes less-absorbent and effective over time.
 Replacement wicks cost around $10, so this can make the machine more expensive in the long run than some ultrasonic models.